Leaf Case Moth

 (Photo: courtesy of Oscar Brown, Port Hedland, Western Australia)

 The caterpillars seem to feed on the leaves of nearly any plant.
 They have been found on plants from such families as:

 The case can grow to a length of up to 5 cms.

 Only the head and thorax have a protective chitinous skin.
 The caterpillar keeps its unprotected abdomen permanently in its case.

 The caterpillar pupates inside its case.
 When a male adult is ready to emerge, he pushes the pupa out of the back end of the case.
 When a female is ready to emerge, she does so inside the case.

 The adult female is wingless, and stays within her case.
 Her emergence from her pupa is however signalled by the extrusion of a large amount of fluffy silk from the case.
 She looks like a bag of eggs, with a vestigial head and some tiny legs on one end.
 She has a length of about 1 cm.

-The male has wings that are bluish and transparent, and has a long, tapering, black body.
-He has orange antennae.
+The male has wings that are bluish and transparent, a black body, and orange antennae.
 He has a wingspan of about 2 cms.